What Are White Tooth Fillings?

 At first, the process proceeds as it does for any filling – the dental cavity is drilled to create a hole for the filling substance.
 This process takes longer than silver ones because they are placed one layer at a time using a special light to harden the filling between each layer.
 After the drilled area is filled, the dentist will shape the final layer so that it fits in with the surface of the tooth.

-What Are Some Advantages to Getting White Fillings?
+What Are Some Advantages of Getting White Fillings?

 As we’ve already said, the main advantage is aesthetics.
-The color can be blended to match the actual tooth, making the it nearly invisible.
+The color can be blended to match the actual tooth, making them nearly invisible.
 But there are some practical advantages too, including:

 Are There Any Disadvantages?